renebarto/baremetal/doc/tutorials/21-gpio.md

 120:     void Invert() override;
 121:     bool GetEvent() override;
 122:     void ClearEvent() override;
 123:
 124:     GPIOMode GetMode();
 125:     bool SetMode(GPIOMode mode);
 126:     GPIOFunction GetFunction();
 127:     GPIOPullMode GetPullMode();
 128:     void SetPullMode(GPIOPullMode pullMode);
 129:
 130:     void EnableInterrupt(GPIOInterruptType interruptType);
 131:     void DisableInterrupt(GPIOInterruptType interruptType);
 132:     void DisableAllInterrupts();
 133:
 134: private:
 135:     void SetFunction(GPIOFunction function);
 136: };
 137:
 138: } // namespace baremetal
 ```

-- Line 65-81: We add a enum type `GPIOInterruptType` to distiguish between the different types of events that can cause an interrupt.
+- Line 64-81: We add a enum type `GPIOInterruptType` to distiguish between the different types of events that can cause an interrupt.
-There relate directly to the registered mentioned above in [BCMRegisters.h](#TUTORIAL_21_GPIO_FAKING_GPIO____STEP_1_BCMREGISTERSH)
+They relate directly to the registers mentioned above in [BCMRegisters.h](#TUTORIAL_21_GPIO_FAKING_GPIO____STEP_1_BCMREGISTERSH)
-- Line 102: We add a member variable `m_regOffset` to indicate the byte offset of the register to address for the GPIO.
+- Line 101-102: We add a member variable `m_regOffset` to indicate the byte offset of the register to address for the GPIO.
 This is relative to the group, and as there are 32 GPIO event bits in each register, this will thus be (m_pinNumber / 32) * 4
-- Line 104: We add a member variable `m_regMask` to indicate the register mask to be used for the GPIO.
+- Line 103-104: We add a member variable `m_regMask` to indicate the register mask to be used for the GPIO.
 As there are 32 GPIO event bits in each register, this will thus be 1 << (m_pinNumber % 32)
-- Line 106: We add a member variable `m_interruptEnabled` to indicate for each interrupt type whether it is enabled
+- Line 105-106: We add a member variable `m_interruptEnabled` to indicate for each interrupt type whether it is enabled
 - Line 121-122: We override the methods `GetEvent()` and `ClearEvent()` in the abstract class `IGPIOPin`
 - Line 130: We add a method `EnableInterrupt()` to enable interrupts of the specified type
 - Line 131: We add a method `DisableInterrupt()` to disable interrupts of the specified type